sal55/langs/MyLangs/readme.md

 ### Features of M

 M is probably best described as an alternative to C, although it was created independently.
-Here's a smaller summary of differences or extras, that are not already listed above:
+Here's a smal summary of differences or extras, that are not already listed above:

 * M has Algol68-inspired syntax
 * Sane, left-to-right type declarations
 * No C-style macro system
-* Out-of-order declarations; no forward declarations ever needed
 * Module system and build system: just compile the main module
 * Slices
-* Fewer, saner operator precedences
+* Fewer, more sensible operator precedences
 * Smaller, tidier, more consistent and logical set of primitive types
 * Better language choices overall (eg. non-global (static) by default)